schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 		The name of the metric or stem

 		:type: str

 	.. attribute:: id

-		The id to link the value in the masters
+		The id to link the values in the masters

 		:type: str